blackmed007/blackmed007/README.md

 ## Project Completion

-I'm diligently working towards completing both projects by July 10th.
+I'm diligently working towards completing both projects by August 10th.
 While I work on these projects, you can also check out my completed projects.

 ## Future Projects